Lori in her car on a road trip

 3. Driving Faster Than the Speed Limit

 Looking in the rearview and seeing flashing blue lights is undoubtedly an unwelcome sight during a road trip.
-It’s important to be mindful of speed regulations and avoid excessive speeding.
+For that reason, it’s important to be mindful of speed regulations and avoid excessive speeding.
+Especially in small towns, school zones and construction areas.

-While I don’t want to entertain the thought that law enforcement specifically targets visitors, I reside near a busy interstate where I often see out-of-state vehicles being pulled over.
-Whether or not that’s the case, just don’t give them a reason to stop you.
+And while I don’t want to entertain the thought that law enforcement specifically targets travelers, I live near a busy interstate where I often see out-of-state vehicles being pulled over.
+Whether or not that’s the case, it’s best just not to give them a reason to stop you by always paying attention and driving the speed limit.

-In unfamiliar surroundings and encountering conditions that differ from those in your hometown, for your safety and the safety of others, it’s more important than ever that you pay attention to your driving and adhere to the designated speed limits.
-It’s always best to use your cruise control if you have a hard time maintaining a constant speed.
+In unfamiliar surroundings, and conditions that differ from those in your hometown, it’s more important than ever that you don’t get distracted, take note of your surroundings and drive the speed limit.
+If you have a difficult time maintaining a constant speed, then learn how to use your cruise control.

-4. Forgetting Important Paperwork is a Mistake on a Road Trip
+4. Not Having Important Paperwork is a Mistake on a Road Trip

 Heaven forbid you do get stopped by the police on a road trip, one of the first things they’ll ask for are drivers license, registration and insurance.
 Do you have all that with you?